KayvanShah1/gws-token-activity-analyzer/README.md

 * Each fetch run also produces a dedicated `.jsonl(.gz)` file capturing all events retrieved during that run.
 This file serves as a:
     * Complete snapshot of raw API responses for the run (unfiltered, unpartitioned, and undeduplicated).
     * One file per run, named using `ISO-style UTC` timestamps (e.g., `epr_2025-05-30T15-00-00Z.jsonl.gz`). `epr` stands for `Events per run`.
-    * This file is not used in the processing pipeline, it's retained strictly for audit and debugging.
+    * This file is not used in the processing pipeline; it's retained strictly for audit and debugging.

 ### 2. **Processor**